 How so?
 The savings are two-fold:

-- By not throwing food away, we’re saving future money.
+- By not wasting food, we’re saving future money.
 No shopping list, no checkout, no greenhouse gas emissions.
 We stay home and eat what we already have.

 But we know that theory is only half the battle.
 Putting it into practice is a different ballgame.
-To help you with this, here are some of my top practical tips for food waste reduction.
+To help you with this, here are some of my top practical tips to reduce food waste.

 I’m a broken record to say stick to your shopping list at the grocery store, but how many times do you NOT follow this advice?
 Do you ever shop without a list at all?

-Take 5 minutes to write a shopping list, stick to it while shopping and you’re guaranteed to avoid food waste at home.
+Regardless of how you decide to treat impulse buys, take 5 minutes to write a shopping list, stick to it while shopping, and you’re guaranteed to prevent food waste at home.

 Make it a rule of thumb that if you put something in your cart, it falls into one of two categories: